mchba/Modelling-of-CNBLs-with-an-EARSM/README.md

 The raw data for the $`\Gamma = 3`$ K/km case can be found [here](https://bolin.su.se/data/huusko-2025-les-nek5000-1).
 Each Nek5000 simulation took approximately 20000 core-hours to run (on the Dardel cluster).

-## EARSM
+## EVM and EARSM

-A Python solver (described in the paper) was used for the EARSM simulations.
+A Python solver (described in the paper) was used for the EVM and EARSM simulations.
 Each simulation took approximately 25 seconds to run on a Apple M4 pro laptop.

 ## Plots